 Further down the rabbit hole of infantry minutiae.

 One does not simply “have” their EIB.
-No, they earn it at some place and at some time.
+No, they earn it at someplace and at some time.
 Back in 2001 when I tested, the actual place where one earned their EIB was very important.
 Getting an EIB while assigned to 4th Infantry Division somehow meant less than getting an EIB while assigned to the 82nd Airborne Division or the 101st Airborne Division.
 This, of course, is due to perceived ideas of unit toughness or eliteness, a thing that really has never been measured.

 Today, where you earned your EIB is not nearly as important as when you earned your EIB.
 Over the past decade of war, the EIB testing scheme has changed to reflect a more realistic test of what makes an “expert infantryman.”
 Infantrymen from the old school tested on “stations.”
-Once the basics were our of the way (APFT, land navigation, rifle marksmanship) you would then move, as a group, from station to station training and testing on infantry tasks.
+Once the basics were out of the way (APFT, land navigation, rifle marksmanship) you would then move, as a group, from station to station training and testing on infantry tasks.
 Testing took two or three days.
-Claymore to weapons to grenades to movement to range estimation etc. Then, finally, you would do the twelve mile foot march and be done.
+Claymore to weapons to grenades to movement to range estimation etc. Then, finally, you would do the twelve-mile foot march and be done.